MerlinVR/UdonSharp/README.md

 # UdonSharp
-## An experimental compiler for compiling C#-like syntax to Udon assembly
+## An experimental compiler for compiling C# to Udon assembly

-UdonSharp is a compiler that compiles C#-like syntax to Udon assembly.
+UdonSharp is a compiler that compiles C# to Udon assembly.
 UdonSharp is not currently conformant to any version of the C# language specification, so there are many things that are not implemented or will not work.
 If you want to learn C#, I don't recommend you use UdonSharp for learning as it is right now, since there may be language features tutorials assume exist that don't yet exist in U#.

-This compiler is in a very early state with only about two weeks of work on it so far.
+This compiler is in an early state and I have no prior experience making compilers.
 There has been very little work done on optimizations.
 Despite that, programs compiled by this generally perform similarly to their graph-compiled counterparts.
 Though due to how Udon currently handles copying structs, UdonSharp scripts can generate more garbage than the graph counterparts at the moment.

 ## Features that Udon supports which are currently not supported by U#
 - UdonSharp is currently at feature parity with the Udon graph as far as I am aware.
 Please message me or make an issue if you find something that should be supported, but is not.